Medicare Enrolled

 Yes.
 Dr. Bhatt received a total of $1,538 from 26 companies across 87 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common among physicians — 57% of all U.S. physicians receive at least one industry payment.
 Patients may wish to ask their doctor about these relationships, especially if a recommended drug or device appears in the payment records.

-How do Dr. Bhatt's costs compare to other family medicines in Melbourne?
+How do Dr. Bhatt's costs compare to other family medicine physicians in Melbourne?

 Dr. Bhatt's average Medicare payment per service is $29.
 Note that these figures represent what Medicare pays, not your out-of-pocket cost, which depends on your specific insurance plan and deductible.
 Procedure-level data above shows both what was submitted and what Medicare paid for each service type.